harshjn/OpenSensorDAQ/README.md

 In OpenSensorDAQ, we put the bias voltage and voltage measurement via the same circuit board, so as to remove fluctuations in the bias voltage by design.
 A low pass filter removes high frequency noise.

+Circuit was designed in open-source KiCad.
 The circuit diagrams are printed and the components soldered on the board.
 Electically shielded box is usually preferred.

 Key features of the board:
-1. ** Can be powered by 12-24 V DC**
+1. **Can be powered by 12-24 V DC**
+2. **ADS8866 provides high 16-bit resolution and sampling rate of 100k Hz.**

+Upcoming: MicroController circuit interfaced to the ADC circuit and communicating with PC via Direct SPI/I2C to USB bridge over USB Type-C.